gabriel4649/JMdictDB/README.txt

 	tut0 -- Database connections.
 	tut1 -- Using the Kwds() "virtual keyword tables". tut2 -- Finding and retrieving entries.
 	tut4 -- Structure and use of entry objects.

+	They may be somewhat out-of-date with respect to the actual software.

   perl/showentr.pl -- This is a command line tool for
 	displaying JMdict entries from the database.
 It is well documented making it useful for understanding the use of the API in a real (if tiny) application.
+	This program is kept up-to-date.

 ============
 INSTALLATION